DanielLeo09/Cloud-Native-Travel-237/README.md

-# Travel 237 Community Tourism Platform
+# A Distributed Client-Server Travel Guide Application for Cameroon, with a Flutter Frontend and a Cloud-Based Backend API.

 ## 1. Problem Description